rgulli/Gulli-et-al_2020_Nat-Neuro/README.md

 ## Spatial position and firing rate vectors

 **Figs. 1, 2, and 3** all include analyses that start with subjects' trial-to-trial position in the X-Maze during each task.
 This data can be downloaded in the directory `Position and Spike Rasters`.
-> Note, this file is ~2GB to download, and will be ~13.4GB when loaded into Matlab.

 In **Fig. 1d**, six example neurons are shown with spikes overlaid on trajectories through the virtual reality environment.
 Plots akin to these can be quickly generated for any neuron using the data provided here.